tfha/syntetic_rock_joint_generation_for_ml/Azure_ML_training.md

 - Azure Resources - This extension provides a tree view of your Azure resources, allowing you to easily navigate and manage your Azure resources directly from the VSCode interface.
 It provides a user-friendly interface for creating, deleting, and managing Azure resources.
 - Azure tools - This extension provides a set of tools for managing Azure resources, including Azure Functions, Azure Logic Apps, and Azure App Service.
 It allows you to create, deploy, and manage Azure resources directly from the VSCode environment.

-## Azure Assets and Resources
+## Azure ML Resources and Assets

+This document describes how to organize, structure, and name Azure `resources` and `assets` to support machine learning projects in our company, including research and commercial projects.

+### Resources vs Assets

 Azure `assets` and `resources` are fundamental components required to build, deploy, and manage machine learning models in Azure ML.
 These include:

 **Resources**: setup or infrastructural resources needed to run a machine learning workflow.
-Resources include:
+Some important resources are:

 - **[Workspace](#workspace)**: A centralized place to store and manage machine learning assets and resources.
 - **[Compute Resources](#compute-instance)**: Virtual machines or clusters used to run training jobs, experiments, and deployments.
 Examples include Azure ML Compute Instances and Compute Clusters.
 - **[Datastore](#datastore---including-how-to-reference-data-in-a-datastore)**: A centralized place to store the training data.
 Collections of data used for training and evaluating machine learning models.
 Data can be stored in various formats and locations, such as Azure Blob Storage, Azure Data Lake, or Azure SQL Database.
+- **[Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/basic-concepts)**: A secure storage solution for sensitive information, such as API keys, connection strings, and certificates.
+Key Vault helps manage secrets and access control for Azure resources.
+- **[Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview)**: A monitoring service that provides insights into the performance and usage of your applications.
+It helps track application health, diagnose issues, and analyze user behavior.
+- **[Container Registry](https://learn.microsoft.com/en-us/azure/container-registry/)**: A managed Docker container registry service that allows you to store and manage Docker images for your applications.
+It provides a secure and scalable solution for managing container images.
+- **[API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-key-concepts)**: A service that helps manage and secure APIs.
+It provides features such as authentication, rate limiting, and monitoring for APIs, making it easier to expose and manage APIs securely.

 Resources need to be created within a `Resource group`.
 A resource group is a logical container that holds related Azure resources.
 It allows you to manage and organize your resources based on your project or application needs.
 You can create a resource group in the Azure portal or using Azure CLI.
 When creating a resource group, you need to specify a name and a region where the resources will be located.
 The region determines the physical location of the resources and can affect performance and cost.
 For the `RockJointDetection` project we have created a resource group called `rg-rock-joint-detection` in the `Norway East` region.
 You can check your resource groups in the Azure portal by clicking on `Resource groups` in the top menu.

 **Assets**: created using Azure Machine Learning commands or as part of a training/scoring run.
 Assets are versioned and can be registered in the Azure Machine Learning workspace.
-They include:
+Some important assets are:

 - **[Models](#models)**: Serialized versions of trained machine learning models that can be registered, versioned, and deployed to endpoints.
 - **[Environments](#environment)**: Configurations that define the software dependencies and runtime environment for training and inference.
 They ensure consistency and reproducibility of experiments.
-- **[Data](#datastore---including-how-to-reference-data-in-a-datastore)**: For most use cases you refer to the data in the datastore in the form of a uri_folder or a uri_file.
+- **[Dataset](#datastore---including-how-to-reference-data-in-a-datastore)**: For most use cases you refer to the data in the datastore in the form of a uri_folder or a uri_file.
 This is the data that is used for training and evaluation of the model.
 - **[Experiments](#experiment-tracking-in-azure-ml)**: Collections of related training runs used to track and compare the performance of different models and configurations.

 The steps below are not strictly necessary to train a model in Azure ML, but they are good practices to follow to ensure that your machine learning projects are well-organized, reproducible, and scalable.
 They are especially useful when working in a team or when managing multiple machine learning projects.